metno/S-ENDA-documentation/source/users.rst

 * Climate models.

-*Partially manual* (based on models, etc), may be more fully automatic in future:
+*Secondary Partially Manual* (based on models, etc), may be more fully automatic in future:

 * Warnings forecast.